Skip to content

 Post Processing

-The output logits is a float32 data array with a size of (1, 1000), where each element represents the score of the corresponding category in the ImageNet dataset.
-We can derive the top-1 index from these logits, and use this top-1 index to retrieve the corresponding category from a pre-defined Top1 classes.
+The output logits is a float32 array of size (1,1000), where each element represents the score for a corresponding category in ImageNet.
+We derive the top-1 index and print the corresponding category.

 // Postprocessing